 Warranties are easy things to skip over.
 Nearly everything we purchase has one and they are rarely called upon.
 But what do they really mean?
 A warranty states that a company has guaranteed that their product will work for a minimum specified time.
 This helps us to work out a maximum cost per day of each product and so decide if it’s really worth it.

-The Sidekick is slightly pricier with an MRSP of $129.99 but that is paired with a 3 year warranty.
-If it were only to last the amount of the warranty and not a day more, it would still even out at $0.12 per day.
-Comparatively, the Cordless Advanced is $99.99 and comes with a 2 year warranty.
-Here, the cost per day works out marginally higher at $0.14 per day.
-Both of these numbers are higher than the cost of string floss, but then so are their effectiveness.
+The Sidekick is slightly pricier and is paired with a 3-year warranty.
+Comparatively, the Cordless Advanced comes with a 2-year warranty.
+Both are more expensive than the cost of string floss, but then so are their effectiveness.

 - 99.9% of plaque removed from treated areas